ParkerMedlin/LotNumGenerator-Macros/Update_Notes.md

 # Update Notes

+##@ 12-1-2021
+ - JRD pointed out a pitfall that I was running into with the empty row cleanup loop on startron report macro; resolved and pushed

 ### 11-30-2021
  - updated lot number lookup macro to reflect new filepath
  - updated history report macro and daily count macro to reflect new filepaths